JorgeAgue/TicTacToeJS/README.md

 # Features
 Tic Tac Toe: Allows the user to play a game of Tic Tac Toe with a random AI

+Restart: Allows the user to start an other game at any point

 # To-do
 ✅ Basic Functionality required for game

 ☐ Fix a bug where winning on the 9th turn will result in the stalemate message popping up

-☐ Add line dividers between each button like a standard tic tac toe game
+✅ Add line dividers between each button like a standard tic tac toe game

-☐ Spurce up UI with various elements
+✅ Spurce up UI with various elements

-☐ Disable all game buttons after game is done
+✅ Disable all game buttons after game is done

-☐ Allow user to restart the game without needing refresh the page
+✅ Allow user to restart the game without needing refresh the page

 ☐ Refactor the switch case to disable a button after the CPU has made a move